 Alexa von Tobel, CEO of LearnVest, says she overcomes this by scheduling a "money minute" at the start of each day.
 "Every single morning without fail, whether it's Monday or Saturday, I log into my money center on LearnVest," where she's linked her credit cards, savings accounts, and 401(k).
 By prioritizing her finances first thing in the day, von Tobel says it reminds her of her budget goals and also helps her keep an eye on incorrect charges.

-Try it now: Schedule a daily money minute reminder in your calendar as a reoccurring event.
-Use an account aggregator, like Mint or Personal Captial, to keep all your financial data in one place, and spend a moment glancing over any changes from the last 24 hours.
+Try it now: Schedule a daily money minute reminder into your calendar as a reoccurring event.
+Use an account aggregator, like Mint or Personal Capital, to keep all your financial data in one place, and spend a moment glancing over any changes from the last 24 hours.

 Follow the 24-Hour Rule